dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  default.
 Note that for DICOM objects, tool will always send Content-type as
                                  application/dicom.
+        --tsuid <tsuid>          Specify the Transfer Syntax UID to be sent in multipart request for content types
+                                 image/jpeg or video/mpeg.
      -u,--user <user:password>   Specify the user name and password to use for server authentication.
         --url <url>              Specify the request URL.